Malaysia–Philippines border: Disputed boundary

 Both Malaysia and the Philippines also have overlapping claims over the continental shelf and islands in the Spratly Islands area of the South China Sea.
 China/Taiwan and Vietnam also claim the entire Spratly Islands area as part of their territory and territorial waters while a small portion of the area of overlapping claim by Malaysia and the Philippines is also claimed by Brunei.

 Malaysian claim

 Malaysia bases its claim on the United Nations Convention on the Law of the Sea's 200 nmi rule.
 In 1979, it published a territorial sea and continental shelf map depicting its claim over the area.

 The Philippines claim results in the boundary claimed by Malaysia above being disputed from midway between Point 53 and Point 54 onwards until Point 66 which is the western starting point of the treaty defined, and thus agreed to, boundary between the two countries.

 Philippines claim

 The Philippines' claim in the Spratly Islands area, known as the Kalayaan Islands, is based on discovery and geographical continuity.
 The territorial waters of the claim was declared by President Ferdinand Marcos in Presidential Decree 1596 on 11 June 1978.
 The claim was further reinforced in the Philippines Archipelagic Baselines Act (Republic Act No. 9522) signed by President Gloria Macapagal-Arroyo on 11 March 2009.

+In early November 2024, Philippine President Bongbong Marcos signed the Philippine Maritime Zones Act and the Philippine Archipelagic Sea Lanes Act.
+These laws reaffirmed the Philippines' maritime territories and rights to natural resources across the South China Sea, including Sabah, drawing strong criticism from Malaysia.
+On November 15, 2024, Kuala Lumpur lodged a diplomatic protest against the two maritime laws, arguing that they infringed upon Malaysia's territorial boundaries in the South China Sea.